mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

 I do need a variable.
-Otherwise I cannot recognize when a constant is part of a pattern and I cannot distinguish between two zero-arguments constructors.
+Otherwise, I cannot recognise when a constant is part of a pattern, and I cannot distinguish between two zero-arguments constructors.

 In any case, where the running time is spent is in the constructor.